minhtrannhat/news_letter_api/docs/technical_write_up.md

 - The OS will find an available port for the test suite to use.
 - We use the same PostgreSQL database instance for both testing and production environment (might bite us in the ass later ?).

+## SQLx

+The SQLx library will run compile time checks to make sure our SQL queries are valid.
+This is done by running PostgreSQL queries during compile time.
+Therefore, it is important that DATABASE_URL must be properly set.